gmcgoldr/algorand-tut/README.md

 In general,
 each transaction will trigger the contract's program to execute, and will either take effect or not depending on its return value.
+If the program returns false,
+the state changes made during the program execution are not confirmed by the network.
 However,
 the `ClearState` transaction will take effect no matter the return code.
-It holds true that if the program returns false, the state changes made during the program execution are not applied.

 NOTE: "program" here is used to describe the logic tied to the contract.
 But in fact there are two separate programs tied to a stateful contract: the `ApprovalProgram` and the `ClearStateProgram`.
 The latter is executed when the transaction is of type `ClearState`.

 NOTE: data has been described generically here, but in reality is constrained by size limits.
 These details can be found at:
 <https://developer.algorand.org/docs/reference/parameter_tables/>

 ### Voting treasury demo